 There have been such 65 incidents so far this year – and WMFS fears that the Christmas season may bring yet more fires linked to charging lithium-ion batteries, unless more people are aware of their risks.

-Assistant Chief Fire Officer Steve Ball said: “As Black Friday and Christmas approach, we’re asking people to take extra care when buying gifts – and to make sure devices with lithium-ion batteries are charged safely.
+Assistant chief fire officer Steve Ball said: “As Black Friday and Christmas approach, we’re asking people to take extra care when buying gifts – and to make sure devices with lithium-ion batteries are charged safely.
 The vast majority of us use lithium-ion batteries and devices safely, day in, day out.
 But the risks grow as we use them more.”

 The campaign explains that most rechargeable devices have a lithium-ion battery inside.
-Although the risk of a good quality lithium-ion battery failing is very low, even a well-maintained battery can fail unexpectedly.
+Although the risk of a good quality battery failing is very low, even a well-maintained battery can fail unexpectedly.

 Temperatures inside a lithium-ion battery can reach hundreds of degrees, hotter than a pizza oven, if battery cells overheat – in a phenomenon known as ‘thermal runway’.